meituan/YOLOv6/README.md

 - Speed is tested with TensorRT 8.4 on T4.
 - Precision is figured on models for 300 epochs.
+- Results of the mAP and speed are evaluated on [COCO val2017](https://cocodataset.org/#download) dataset with the input resolution of 640×640.
+- Refer to [Test speed](./docs/Test_speed.md) tutorial to reproduce the speed results of YOLOv6.
+- Params and FLOPs of YOLOv6 are estimated on deployed models.

 <details>
 <summary>Legacy models</summary>